carter-yagemann/4ChanBBS/README.md

 `pip install -r requirements.txt` to get all the required libraries and then start the server using `python Server.py`.

+If you get an error while trying to install Pillow, you may have to download some additonal libraries using a command like `sudo apt-get build-dep python-imaging`.

 Configuration
 -------------